In a Nutshell

 - Screening harassing phone numbers with reverse phone number lookup

 - Finding information on the “deep web”

 Why Go With CheckPeople

-With so much data available online, it can get confusing knowing where to get started and how exactly to keep all your findings organized and clear.
-With CheckPeople, customers receive a single, comprehensive report that clearly lays out all of the findings made by the company, keeping things simple.
+With so much data available online, it can get confusing knowing where to get started and how exactly to keep your records clrearly organized.
+With CheckPeople, customers receive a single comprehensive report that clearly lays out all of the findings made by the company, keeping things simple.

-You can also carry out a reverse phone lookup through CheckPeople, which will give you details about harassing phone calls or telemarketers and help you get a better handle on your incoming calls.
+You can also carry out a reverse phone lookup through CheckPeople which will give you details about harassing phone calls or telemarketers and help you manage incoming calls.

-CheckPeople doesn’t provide a single, cheap 5-day or one-week plan, but it still has some pricing options that are appealing.
-In particular, you can pay $27.65 for a single month of unlimited reports.
-This is a far better deal than the $29.95 charge to access a single report.
-In addition, if you think you may need the plan for more than 1 month, you can sign up for the “savvy users” deal, which includes 2 months of unlimited reports for $22.97 per month.
-The membership automatically renews at the end of the term though, so make sure to cancel before the next billing cycle if you’ve already carried out the tests you needed.
+CheckPeople doesn’t provide short term subscriptions, but it still has some affordable pricing options.
+You can pay $27.65 for a single month of unlimited reports.
+This is a far better deal than purchasing a single report for $29.95.
+In addition, if you think you may need the subscription for longer than one month, you can sign up for the “savvy users” deal which includes two months of unlimited reports for $22.97 per month.
+The membership automatically renews at the end of the term though, so make sure to cancel before the next billing cycle if you’ve already acquired the info you needed.

 - Background checks - Combs through billions of public records to find information on criminal records and arrest records, current and previous contact details, court documents, marriage and birth certificates, former places of residence, and more.
 CheckPeople searches all types of county, state, federal, and municipal legal documents, providing you access to information including bankruptcy filings, personal injury and small claims court cases, legal rulings, and more.